 Today, we live amongst smart devices that can do powerful computation and talk to each other wirelessly.
-We use smartphones, tablets, laptops, smart watches and what not.
-Imagine a scenario where your laptop would download software updates for all the smart devices that you own and share it with them rather than each of the device hogging on the precious bandwidth.
+We use smartphones, tablets, laptops, smartwatches, and whatnot.
+Imagine a scenario where your laptop would download software updates for all the smart devices that you own and share it with them rather than each of the devices hogging on the precious bandwidth.
 All the computing power around us could be utilized for internal communications, thus keeping the network snappier.

 That’s what fog computing is all about

 Data is not the real issue, we already have more of it than we can utilize to the full extent and more of it is getting added each day.
-Storage and access of this data is a becoming a bigger problem than we’ve imagined.
+Storage and access to this data are becoming a bigger problem than we’ve imagined.
 This is exactly where fog computing becomes invaluable- it makes it possible to process and access the data more efficiently and rapidly by choosing the best location possible, thus eradicating latency.